AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 <td>{%YPercentOfCategory}</td><td>The percentage of all the points with the same name this point represents.</td>
 </tr>
 </table>

-##Formatters List

-Along with usage of special tokens which helps to define the source of text you can set options which helps to format numeric values in the text.
-Curly brackets delimit options which follows the token.

- Here is the list of these options:
+Here is the list of options for tokens formatting:

 <table width="700px" class="dtTABLE">
 <tr>
 <th>Token</th>